canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/pre-extension.rst

 .. note::
    If ``canonical-sphinx`` is included under ``extensions`` in your `conf.py`, you are already using an extension-based starter-pack.
-Follow the guide on :ref:`upgrading to the new starter pack <upgrade-new-starter-pack>`.
+Follow the guide on :ref:`updating and extendable starter pack project<update-extendable-starter-pack>`.

 Update to the last pre-extension version
 ----------------------------------------